abhinpai/pai-portfolio/docs/javascript/modules/m2_object.md

 ```

 #### 🔸 Object.isExtensible
-Helps to check whether object is non-extensible or not If it returns true, you can add more properties to the object.
+Helps to check whether the object is non-extensible or not If it returns true, you can add more properties to the object.

 ## null Propagation Operator / Optional Chaining `?.`
 -----

-Ensuring any object or variable is contain any value or not is primary focus area of any developer to get rid of application crashing.
+Ensuring any object or variable is contain any value or not is the primary focus area of any developer to get rid of application crashing.
 To rescue that 'null Propagation Operator' is a savior else we need to check each and every element explicitly

 ```ts
 const marvel = {